-The city's name - Tauranga - comes from Maori.
-The word is roughly translated to "sheltered anchorage".
+The city's name comes from Maori, roughly translated to "sheltered anchorage".
 Tauranga is the centre of a vast citrus and sub tropical fruit-growing area.
 It is also a favourite base for deep-sea anglers.
 In the 1830s an Anglican mission was established in Tauranga.
 The community then developed as a shipping port and also a defence post against the indigenous Maori people.
 In 1864 it was the site of the Battle of Gate Pa during New Zealand Wars (1845 - 1872).

-The cargo port for the region - Mount Maunganui Port - is located across the harbour, where cruise ships dock.
-It's also the prime overseas outlet for timber industry established in the centre of North Island.
-Mt Maunganui offers hotwater salt pools, excellent surf beaches, shops, and walks up the Mount, all within walking distance.
+Region's cargo port (Mount Maunganui Port, on the above photo) is located across Tauranga Harbour, where cruise ships dock.
+It's also the prime overseas outlet for North Island's timber industry.
+Mt Maunganui features hotwater salt pools, excellent surf beaches, shops, and walks up the Mount - all within easy walking distance.

 Tauranga cruise terminal

-Ovation was the largest cruise ship (168660 GT tons) ever to visit this NZ port.
-The vessel docked at 6:20 am on December 26th.
-It was welcomed by thousands of spectators on Mauao and Pilot Bay.
+Royal Caribbean's ship Ovation of the Seas docked in Tauranga during a Christmas cruise in 2016.
+Ovation OTS became the largest cruise vessel (GT tonnage 168660 tons) ever to visit this NZ port.
+The liner docked at 6:20 am on December 26th and was welcomed by thousands of spectators on Mauao and Pilot Bay.
 The ship rounded the Mauao's corner, bellowing its horn twice in greeting the people who waved and cheered as it passed.

 Police named the American cruise ship passenger killed last week in a cycling accident in Tauranga.
 She was 71-year-old Carol Ann MacMillan...November 30, 2016